-2.5 DISCUSSION
+2.4 DISCUSSION

-Given the conservation of ECM proteins across species, the utility of decellularized tissues as biomaterials capable of promoting tissue-specific cell phenotypes is theoretically and empirically supported.
-7,152 Nevertheless, there is an inherent trade-off between tissue processing and retention of bioactive cues.6 While sufficient decellularization is required to mitigate an adverse immune response to the implanted scaffold, 153 it is uncertain which elements of the ECM must be preserved to retain homologous bioactivity.
-Pepsin digestion of decellularized ECMs yields viscous slurries capable of undergoing thermoresponsive gelation when pH balanced.
-104,154 providing an attractive biomaterial for minimally invasive cell delivery to irregularly shaped defects.
+Given the conservation of ECM proteins across species, the utility of decellularized tissues as biomaterials capable of promoting tissue-specific cell phenotypes is theoretically and empirically supported.^{7,152} Nevertheless, there is an inherent trade-off between tissue processing and retention of bioactive cues.6 While sufficient decellularization is required to mitigate an adverse immune response to the implanted scaffold,153 it is uncertain which elements of the ECM must be preserved to retain homologous bioactivity.
+Pepsin digestion of decellularized ECMs yields viscous slurries capable of undergoing thermoresponsive gelation when pH balanced.^{104,154} providing an attractive biomaterial for minimally invasive cell delivery to irregularly shaped defects.
 On the other hand, characterization of pepsin-digested ECMs is seldom performed.
 Our group114 and others^{112,149} have recently reported that pepsin solubilization produces digests composed principally of structural ECM proteins, especially collagen.
 A similar finding was seen in this study.
-Additionally, the tissue-specific bioactivity of pepsin-digested tendon 105,106 and cartilage ECM^{84,108} remains relatively unexplored.
-Pati et al. 107 reported an ~ 1.5-fold increase in Sox9 and Col2 expression when human MSCs were seeded in cAP hydrogels, as compared to collagen 1 hydrogels.
-Conversely, two related studies 110,111 found a negligible effect of pepsin-digested cartilage ECM, compared to controls, in enhancing chondrogenesis.
+Additionally, the tissue-specific bioactivity of pepsin-digested tendon^{105,106} and cartilage ECM^{84,108} remains relatively unexplored.
+Pati et al.107 reported an ~ 1.5-fold increase in Sox9 and Col2 expression when human MSCs were seeded in cAP hydrogels, as compared to collagen 1 hydrogels.
+Conversely, two related studies^{110,111} found a negligible effect of pepsin-digested cartilage ECM, compared to controls, in enhancing chondrogenesis.
 A similar (null) effect was found in this study when pepsin-digested ECMs were added as a culture supplement (Figure 8) or seeded with MSCs as 3D thermoresponsive hydrogels (Supplemental Figure 3).

-In contrast, we previously found that urea-extracted tendon ECM (tECM) upregulated expression of tenogenic markers, with concurrent downregulation of osteogenic markers, in MSCs cultured in a hydrogel under static uniaxial tension.
-The provided in the concurrent downregulation of osteogenic markers, and the concurrent downregulation of osteogenic markers are concurrent downregulation.

-findings when coating tissue culture dishes with urea-extracted ECM derived from skin, skeletal muscle, and liver.
+In contrast, we previously found that urea-extracted tendon ECM (tECM) upregulated expression of tenogenic markers, with concurrent downregulation of osteogenic markers, in MSCs cultured in a hydrogel under static uniaxial tension.115 Zhang et al.113 reported similar findings when coating tissue culture dishes with urea-extracted ECM derived from skin, skeletal muscle, and liver.
 Building on these findings, this study found that urea-extracted tECM and cECM upregulated homologous transcription factors (i.e., Scx and Sox9, respectively) in MSCs grown on 2D plastic, while exogenous TGF- β 3 preferentially upregulated Scx alone.
 Furthermore, tECM and cECM enhanced cell proliferation to a greater extent than TGF- β 3, tAP, or cAP, and mediated differences in cell morphology.
 However, these effects were not sustained beyond 7 days, likely attributable to the stress of sustained serum-starvation coupled with the non-physiologic biophysical microenvironment (i.e., 2D plastic).
 Therefore, we explored the tissue-specific bioactivity of tECM and cECM in two different 3D microenvironments - cell pellets and aligned electrospun nanofibers.